devang-kumawat/credit_card_fraud_detection/README.md

 To reproduce the results and explore the code, follow these steps:

-1. Clone this repository:
+1. Clone this repository

-2. Install the required dependencies:
+2. Install the required dependencies

-3. Open and run the Jupyter Notebook:
+3. Open and run the Jupyter Notebook